Part of: Clear language

 Higher literacy level users scan web pages too, and have a particular need for content in plain English.

 People with the highest literacy levels and greatest expertise tend to have to read the most.
 They do not have time to for lengthy, complex content.
-Churchill called for his reports, telegrams and other communication materials to be written succinctly.
+And this behaviour is nothing recent.
+UK World War 2 Prime Minister Winston Churchill called for his reports, telegrams and other communication materials to be written succinctly.

 'Writing Digital Copy for Domain Experts', H. Loranger and K. Moran, NNg, 2017